networkteam/sentry_client/README.md

 ### LogWriter

-The extension comes with a LogWriter which is enabled by default for the error loglevel and forward messages to Sentry.
+The extension comes with a LogWriter which forwards messages to Sentry which normally are just logged.
 You can enable it in EM or configure it for specific components:

 ```php